-To the Plan Participants and Plan Administrator of Packaging Corporation of America Retirement Savings Plan for Salaried Employees:
+To the Benefits Administration Committee of Packaging Corporation of America Retirement Savings Plan for Salaried Employees:

-We consent to the incorporation by reference in the registration statement (No. 333-202723) on Form S-8 of Packaging Corporation of America our report dated June 28, 2019, with respect to the statements of net assets available for benefits of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees (the Plan) as of December 31, 2018 and 2017, the related statement of changes in net assets available for benefits for the year ended December 31, 2018, and the related notes (collectively, the "financial statements"), and the supplemental schedule of Schedule H, Line 4i - Schedule of Assets (Held at End of Year) as of December 31, 2018, which report appears in the December 31, 2018 annual report for Form 11-K of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees.
+We consent to the incorporation by reference in the registration statement (No. 333-202723 and No. 333-238155) on Form S-8 of Packaging Corporation of America of our report dated June 28, 2019, with respect to the statement of net assets available for benefits of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees as of December 31, 2018, and the related notes, (collectively, the "financial statements"), which report appears in the December 31, 2019 annual report on Form 11-K of the Packaging Corporation of America Retirement Savings Plan for Salaried Employees.